 2. Put a paper towel in an airtight plastic container.
 The container should be big enough to hold the tick without damaging it.
-Also make sure the container has a top that fastens securely (for example, a pill bottle).
+Also make sure the container has a top that fastens securely (for example, a clean pill bottle).

 3. Transfer the live tick to the container using tweezers, gloves or other protection.